Ttibsi/iris/README.md

 # IRIS
 Yet another terminal text editor.
-Taking a ton of inspiration from vim and friends as well as other popular text editors (nano, emacs, VS*ode) to a lesser extent.
+Taking a ton of inspiration from vim and friends as well as other popular text editors (nano, emacs, VScode) to a lesser extent.
 This only currently is designed to work in macOS and Linux.

 All PRs are welcome